dakotaJang/PWNED-PASSWORD/README.md

 This program uses the API from haveibeenpwned.com as found here: https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange

-## Requirement
+## Prerequisite
 - node.js

-For first time setup, enter the following command in the terminal to install required dependencies.
+For first time setup, open a terminal at the root of cloned repository and enter the following command to install required dependencies.
 ```sh
 npm i
 ```

 ## Running the program
-Enter the following command in the terminal
+Enter the following command in the terminal at the root of cloned repository
 ```sh
 npm start
 ```